Skip to Content

 Search for emeralds in the gravels and slate exposures.
 You might also find sapphire, quartz crystals, topaz, zircon, and amethyst, among many other things.

-TIP: For a complete rockhounding guide in South Carolina, check out this article.
+TIP: Check out this article for a complete rockhounding guide in South Carolina.

 California

 California is another famous state for emeralds, but nowhere near the same level as North Carolina.
-In San Diego County, you can find emeralds in the Julian Mining District, at Julian.
+You can find emeralds in the Julian Mining District in San Diego County at Julian.
 It is among Southern California’s most recent emerald localities (2020)

 Apart from these areas, there is also Trinity County.
 In Trinity County, emeralds were discovered in the Klamath Mountains, especially in the Coffee Mining District (Coffee Creek Mining District) or J. Carr’s Mine.